SecOpsSteve/DREWS/README.md

 # Domain Registration Early Warning System (DREWS)

-*Attention: The domain list download fails, unfortunately WhoisDS no longer provide the source data used in this project.*

 ## Objective
-Brand impersonation, fraud and phishing pose prolific threats, even the biggest brands can be susceptible.
-A malicious actor could purchase a lookalike domain with no identity checks and use this domain to conduct business email compromise type campaigns.
+Brand impersonation, fraud and phishing are significant in the ever-evolving threat landscape, even the biggest brands can be susceptible.
+A malicious actor could purchase a lookalike/typosquat domain with no identity checks, it could then be used to facilitate a plethora of malicious activity that could be directed at your organisation, clients, third parties and the public.

 > *In 2018, business email compromise (BEC) accounted for 23% of cyber insurance claims received from Europe, the Middle East and Asia, according to statistics released by AIG.*

-DREWS is a means to identify unauthorised domain registrations that could facilitate brand impersonation, fraud or shadow IT.
-DREWS uses regular expressions to match results in Newly Registered Domain (NRD) lists and posts results to services such as Mattermost or Slack.
+DREWS is intended to provide a basic capability to identify unauthorised domain registrations that could pose a threat from a malicious actor or shadow IT etc. DREWS uses regular expressions to match results in Newly Registered Domain (NRD) lists and posts results to webhook capable services such as Mattermost or Slack (or to file).

-Reducing detection time enables an overall faster response, allowing responders to raise complaints with registrars or hosting providers in a timely fashion.
+The aim is to reduce the detection time, enabling responders to raise complaints with registrars or hosting providers in a timely fashion.
 Therefore disrupting the threat actors operations and reducing the campaign lifespan.
-Ultimately frustrating and imposing costs on the actor.
+Ultimately frustrating and imposing cost on the actor.

-*Many thanks to <a href="https://whoisds.com/newly-registered-domains" target="_blank">WhoisDS</a> for providing the data for free.*
+*Many thanks to <a href="https://www.whoisdownload.com/newly-registered-domains" target="_blank">WhoisDownload.com</a> for providing the data for free.*

 ## How it works

 * DREWS will iterate over *n* previous days.
 For each day/iteration;
 * It will read the *"runcheck"* file and skip the current iteration if previously completed, otherwise;
-* The day's NRD list is downloaded from <a href="https://whoisds.com/newly-registered-domains" target="_blank">WhoisDS</a>, extracted on-the-fly and stored in the *"domlist"* variable.
+* The day's NRD list is downloaded from <a href="https://www.whoisdownload.com/newly-registered-domains" target="_blank">WhoisDownload.com</a>, extracted on-the-fly and stored in the *"domlist"* variable.
 * Custom regular expressions are read in from *"regex_patterns.txt"* and are run against *"domlist"*.
 * Regular expression matches are stored in the *"search_results"* variable.
 * *"search_results"* is then passed into any enabled alert/output function.